 Today's complex business environment demands that we firmly embed integrity in our daily business practices.
-Integrity means that we always work to the highest professional and ethical standards and establish trust by being open, honest, and responsible.
-Integrity is a fulfillment of our high standards of responsibility to the client, shareholders, business partners and employees, the public, and to governments and the laws and culture of the countries in which we operate.
+Integrity means that we always work to the highest professional and ethical standards and establish trust by being open, honest and responsible.
+Integrity is a fulfilment of our high standards of responsibility to the client, shareholders, business partners and employees, the public, and to governments and the laws and culture of the countries in which we operate.

 The Arcadis General Business Principles (AGBP) further define our interpretation of business ethics.
-The AGBP set guidance for our business decisions and actions throughout the world at all levels, and apply equally to company actions and to individual behavior of all our employees in conducting Arcadis’ business.
+The AGBP set guidance for our business decisions and actions throughout the world at all levels and apply equally to company actions and to individual behavior of all our employees in conducting Arcadis’ business.

-SACS provides specific guidelines related to gifts, hospitality, and payments to third parties.
+Specific Anti-Corruption Standards (SACS) provide specific guidelines related to gifts, hospitality and payments to third parties.
 Arcadis has embedded its commitment to the UN Global Compact principle on anti-corruption by referencing the SACS into the Arcadis General Business Principles (AGBP).
-Targeted anti-corruption training sessions by leadership and by Compliance Officers were held in various regions throughout the year.
+Targeted anti-corruption training sessions by leadership members and by Compliance Officers were held in various regions throughout the year.

-Dealing with Dilemmas
+Dealing with dilemmas

 The AGBP cannot anticipate the array of dilemmas we may face in our day-to-day operations.
 An active policy in this area means recognizing dilemmas and taking responsibility for resolving them.
 We encourage employees to discuss business dilemmas with each other and with their management, to make integrity an integral part of our culture.

-Value for Customers
+Value for customers

 We are a reliable partner for our clients and aim to deliver our services without jeopardizing stakeholder interests.
 We offer services under terms that do not compromise our independent professional judgment and aim to create optimal value for clients.
 We are transparent with clients about conflicts of interest that could emerge during the execution of our services.

-Monitoring and Accountability
+Monitoring and accountability